 Once reserved for flat-pack furniture, plywood has become a major interiors trend in recent years, adorning everything from walls to wardrobes.
 It adds warmth and texture to any space, and it makes an excellent choice for kitchens as it’s water-resistant and durable.
 New London-based company Plykea is a great place to start if you like the plywood look, as it has a selection of wood- and formica-faced cupboard and drawer fronts (all FSC certified) that are precision cut to fit IKEA kitchens; Custom Fronts also has several plywood options.

 Dark wood or metal

 Finally, for full-on decadence consider dark wood or metal doors.
 They only work in larger kitchens, but if you have the dimensions you can produce something really stunning.
 I’m a big fan of Norm Architects, who have created two different designs for Reform – one using bronzed tombac, which develops a wonderful golden patina over time, and the other using smoked oak veneer.
 Finish them off with concrete for a textured, industrial effect, or with brass fittings for something a little sleeker.

-Images by (from top): Un Due Tre Ilaria, Sara Margaretah via Entrance Makleri, Custom Fronts, Custom Fronts, Alvhem via One Kind Design, Reform, Stylizmo, Doswell & McLean, Home Adore, Custom Fronts and Reform
+Images by (from top): Ilaria Fatone, Sara Margaretah via Entrance Makleri, Custom Fronts, Custom Fronts, Alvhem via One Kind Design, Reform, Stylizmo, Doswell & McLean, Home Adore, Custom Fronts and Reform